aprooks/orleankka-intro/slides/index.md

 <br/>

 ### Cons

 <br/>

 * State = database
-* Scale via Queues, BUSes etc.
+* Complixity via Queues, BUSes etc. => latency
 * Cache invalidation
 * External scheduling:
-    * lock user if was not active for 24 hours?
+    * lock user if it was not activated for 24 hours?

 ---